ryanlintott/FrameUp/README.md

 ```

 ## WidgetRelativeShape
-A re-scaled version of `ContainerRelativeShape` used to fix a bug with the corner radius on iPads.
+A re-scaled version of `ContainerRelativeShape` used to fix a bug with the corner radius on iPads running iOS 15 and earlier.

 Example:
-This widget view will have a blue background with a 1 point inset from the edge.
-On iPad, the red background will show on the corners as the corner radius does not match.
+This widget view has a blue background with a 1 point inset.
+On an iPad running iOS 15 or earlier, the red background will show on the corners as the corner radius does not match.
 ```swift
 Text("Example widget")
     .background(.blue)